wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-ediscovery/includes/manage.md

 This section explains permissions that a user must have to manage the following:

-- Use Advanced eDiscovery
+- Use eDiscovery
 - View custodian audit activity
 - Load non-Microsoft 365 data
 - Set up Attorney-Client Privilege Detection
-- Access Advanced eDiscovery Reports (in Preview)
+- Access eDiscovery Reports (in Preview)

 ### Permissions to use eDiscovery

-To access Advanced eDiscovery in the Microsoft 365 compliance center, you must assign the user the appropriate permissions.
+To access eDiscovery in the Microsoft Purview compliance portal, you must assign the user the appropriate permissions.
 Specifically, a user must be added as a member of the eDiscovery Manager or eDiscovery Administrators role group on the **Permissions** page in the Microsoft 365 Defender portal.

 Members of these two role groups can do the following: